imansubarkahwork/dezoomcamp2024/homework/homework_workshop1.md

-# Homework - Workshop 1
+# Homework - Workshop 1: Data Ingestion
-Data Ingestion for Data Engineering Zoomcamp 2024

 ## Question 1: What is the sum of the outputs of the generator for limit = 5?
 A: 10.23433234744176